 From day one, my ponytail palm has been holding strong in the planter shelf in the abyss.
 She sat a good 2-3 feet away from the supplemental lighting and she was doing great.
 She was pushing out new growth every month.

 Although, I wouldn’t recommend any of these plants to be placed in a room without a window.
 If you’re looking for a plant to place in the bathroom and it doesn’t have a window, I would suggest either replacing the lightbulbs with grow lights (white not purple..heck, this isn’t the Seventies anymore), and keeping the lights on during the day.

-Do you have any of the plants listed above?
-If so, do you find these plants are working out for you in a low-light citation?
+Do you have any of these low-light houseplants listed above?
+If so, do you find these plants are working out for you in a low-light situation?